scttcper/koa-simple-ratelimit/README.md

  - `max` max requests within `duration` [2500]
  - `duration` of limit in milliseconds [3600000]
  - `id` id to compare requests [ip]
- - `whitelist` array of ids to whitelist
+ - `allowlist` array of ids to allowlist
- - `blacklist` array of ids to blacklist
+ - `blocklist` array of ids to blocklist
  - `prefix` redis key prefix ["limit"]

 ## Responses